 It comes down to the tools you use.
 Digitising your company’s performance management processes is so important.
 If OKRs are not recorded, they’re set and forgotten about.
 If they’re simply entered on excel, it’s a colossal admin task to maintain.
 By recording the OKRs on a digital platform that everyone can view whenever they need to, targets and performance stay front of mind.

 In fact, with some digital performance management platforms, StaffCircle included, you can monitor performance as often as you like and record it in real-time.
-You can also capture employee feedback and sentiment to ensure that all staff are as driven to completing the OKRs as management is, and quickly identify any issues that may not make progress possible.
-You can even move the target if it looks to east to achieve.
+You can also capture employee feedback and sentiment to ensure that all staff are as driven to complete the OKRs as management is, and quickly identify any issues that may not make progress possible.
+You can even move the target if it looks too easy to achieve.

 Scoring is perhaps the most complicated part of the OKR framework.
 And it’s made simple if you digitise the process.
 Either using a scale of 0 to 1 or 0 to 100, a score of 1 or 100 means you’ve hit the target and achieved a goal.
 A score of 0.8 or 80 while still high, means you’ve made progress but not yet done enough.